 We don't mind simultaneous submissions but would be grateful if you would let us know if your work is accepted elsewhere before we have got back to you.
-We aim to contact you before the next issue due to be published, so response times vary from a few days to at maximum three months.
+We aim to contact you within around 12 weeks, and often sooner.
 If we'd like to retain work for consideration for a later issue we will let you know.

 We're happy to consider all types of poetry but are looking for original, interesting work that is carefully crafted, with attention paid to sound, rhythm and image.
 We're friendly towards metrical and non-metrical work.